craftercms/docs/source/by-role/author/index.rst

 As mentioned above, you can setup/configure as many attributes as needed to target your content and for more information.
-Please see the sections on targeting, :ref:`targeting` in the developers section of the documentation and :ref:`targeting-configuration`  and :ref:`targeting-guide` in the site administrators section of the documentation for more information.
+Please see the sections on targeting, :ref:`targeting` in the developers section of the documentation and :ref:`targeting-configuration`  and :ref:`targeting` in the site administrators section of the documentation for more information.